fdavalo/mce-agent-provision-vms/README.md

 ## Use the Tekton Pipeline to create the Virtual Machine

+   The Pipeline is started and asking for a Workspace (persistent volume to share files between tasks), choose a volume claim template

    The Tekton pipeline consists of 3 steps :

 * Clone this git repository (fetch terraform template and bash scripts)